 - The "sink or swim" mindset does NOT exist for these teachers.
 These teachers set the bar high and create a unique and appropriate road map for each student to reach that target.

 - These teachers are boiling over with enthusiasm about their course and learning in general.
 This enthusiasm becomes contagious with students

-- These teachers understand that in genuine and rigorous learning is rooted in a teachers ability to give up control of the learning environment and hand it over to the students.
+- These teachers understand that genuine learning is rooted in a teachers ability to empower each student take control drive their own learning.